screenshotbot/screenshotbot-oss/README.md

 This should start up Screenshotbot on port 4091.
 You can access it as http://localhost:4091 from the browser.
-All the data will be stored in ~/.screenshotbot/data-store.
+All the data will be stored in `~/.config/screenshotbot/object-store`.
 If you need to reset the state, you can just delete that directory and start over.
+But you must treat this directory as your database.
+We recommend keeping this on a device with high redundancy, such as RAID or Amazon EBS.

 ## Using the CLI tool